Analytify/wp-analytify/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Analytify 2.0 is the must-have Plugin for Google Analytics!
-Now Enhanced eCommerce Tracking is available for WooCommerce and EDD!
+Now Enhanced eCommerce Google Analytics Tracking is available for WooCommerce and EDD!

 == Description ==

 **[Analytify](http://analytify.io/details)** - makes **Google Analytics** simple for everywhere in WordPress (posts, pages and custom post types).
-It presents the statistics in a beautiful way under the WordPress Posts/Pages at front end, backend and in its own Dashboard.
+It presents the statistics from Google Analytics in a beautiful way under the WordPress Posts/Pages at front end, backend and in its own Dashboard.
 Now you can get **Google Analytics Dashboard** inside your WordPress Dashboard within a minute.

 **Analytify 2.0 is here!
 Google Analytics Like Never Before!
 Must check those stunning [Screenshots](https://wordpress.org/plugins/wp-analytify/screenshots/)!**